 Other times, it’s as simple as watching some funny videos on YouTube or listening to my favorite music for ten minutes, so I have the energy to focus.

 You don’t need to spend hours relaxing before you study – just enough time to free your mind from distractions when you start working.

 3. Break down your studying goals into smaller, more manageable tasks.

 If possible, break down your bigger goals into smaller tasks that are easier to deal with when you’re not at your best.

-For instance, if one of my big goals is getting a B+ on all my midterm exams this quarter, I focus on each exam individually instead of focusing on the entire quarter.
+For instance, if one of my big goals is to get a B+ on all my midterm exams this quarter, I focus on each exam individually instead of on the entire quarter.
 If my goal were to get a B+ in all four classes this semester, it would be too overwhelming and eventually lead me to quit studying altogether.